mlIpem/mlipem.github.io/06_chapViolinist.md

 This expression says that `logPD` is modeled by a general intercept (represented by “1”) for the two levels of `condition` (2D, 3D), and a smooth over `time` for the levels of `condition`, using a basis of 30 splines.
 Each value of `logPD` at a certain point in time is a weighted sum of the spline basis functions.
 Furthermore, `trial` and `subject` are defined as group-level variables, whose variance is extracted such that the estimates for the other variables don’t contain this variance.
 Given the fact that both PD and 1-R show a Poisson-like distribution, we take the log and apply scaling such that the mean of all data is zero.
 This allows us to apply a gaussian link function of calculated mean and variance to the data.

-This smooth regression is implemented in the R-package `brms` but it comes with a very high computational cost, due to the algorithms for optimization.
+This smooth regression is implemented in the R-package `brms` but it comes with a high computational cost, due to the algorithms for optimization.
 Alternatively, the R-package `mgcv` can be used.
 However, `brms` is more flexible than `mgcv` as it offers a better grip on the fitted model.

 Based on the fitted model using `brms`, we extract samples from the posterior.
 In particular, we generate a *posterior predictive distribution* and a *posterior difference distribution*, similar to the way we did it in chapter \@ref(chapDancer).
 The posterior predictive distribution can be generated using a newly defined data grid in which `time` is sampled, say at .5 seconds, and all other variables in the model are accordingly sampled.
 This entire posterior prediction contains one posterior predictive distribution per specified time point, and we can then easily extract the distributions for the 2D and 3D condition and subtract them to get the posterior difference distribution.

 The probability mass above or below zero can be calculated and used in support of the difference in posterior predictive distribution (2D - 3D).
 A probability mass of 90% above zero would give strong support for 2D being distinct from 3D.
 Note that we will have this posterior at each time instance, so that the performance in 2D versus 3D can be contrasted over time.
 Obviously, we can also summarize them over time intervals.